rodmax/factory-t/README.md

 > pronounced like `ˈfakt(ə)rē tē`

-TypeScript library for building data objects.<br>
+TypeScript library for building data objects.

-Useful for unit tests and mocking data during development<br>
+Useful for unit tests and mocking data during development.

-With strong typing in mind
+With strong typing in mind.

 ## Goals

--   Provide factory for building data objects based on predefined config
+- Provide a factory for building data objects based on a predefined config
--   Factory instance should **strongly depends** from target TypeScript interface, so if interface will changed factory should not be built until syncing with interface changes
+- The factory instance should **strongly depend** on the target TypeScript interface, so if the interface changes, the factory should not be built until it is synced with the interface changes
--   All kind of API "sugar" appreciated but with typings in mind
+- All kinds of API "sugar" are appreciated, but with typings in mind

 ## Install